-It’s also generally a good idea to provide copies of your bank statements or other proof that you’ll be able to support yourself financially during your visit to the United States.
+It’s also generally a good idea to provide copies of your bank statements, credit card statements showing healthy spending limits, or other proof that you’ll be able to support yourself financially during your visit to the United States.

 What to Expect If You DO Have a Pending I-130 Petition

 Visiting the United States while you have a pending I-130 petition (the first step in obtaining a marriage-based green card) involves walking a logical tightrope: You clearly do intend to move to the United States permanently, once you get your green card.
 But right now, you’re required to convince the consular officer or CBP agent that you are not settling in the United States yet.